 Like snowboarding, but slower and sandier.
 Tips:

-- Wax is provided – use it, or you won't slide
+- Wax is provided -- use it, or you won't slide

 - Sit-down boarding is easier for beginners

-Camel Ride (15-20 minutes)
+Camel ride (15-20 minutes)

-The mounting process is the tricky part – the camel lurches forward then backward as it stands.
+The mounting process is the tricky part -- the camel lurches forward then backward as it stands.
 Hold the saddle handle firmly.
 The actual ride is gentle and relaxing.
-For photography tips during activities, see our desert photography guide.
+Wear long pants if you can; the saddle can rub against bare legs.
+For first-timer tips, see our camel riding guide for beginners.

 - 6:30-7:00 PM: Arrival, welcome drinks (Arabic coffee, dates)